 RI.9-10.7 Analyze various accounts of a subject told in different mediums (e.g., a person's life story in print and multimedia), determining which details are emphasized in each account.

-RI.9.10.8 Delineate and evaluate the argument and specific claims in a text, assessing whether the reasoning is valid and the evidence is relevant and sufficient; identify false statements and fallacious reasoning.
+RI.9.10.8 Delineate and evaluate the argument and specific claims in a text, assessing whether the organization, and analysis of content.